 Pay for Hourly Employees

-All hourly workers are considered non-exempt employees under the Fair Labor Standards guidelines.
+All hourly workers are considered non-exempt employees under the Fair Labor Standards Act (FLSA) guidelines.
 Non-exempt employees are not exempt from being paid overtime.
-They must be paid time and one-half for all hours worked over 40 in a given week.
+They must be paid time and a half for all hours worked over 40 in a given week.

-Hourly employees are also often not guaranteed a set number of hours of work per week unless they are covered by a labor contract.
+Hourly employees are often not guaranteed a set number of hours of work per week, unless they are covered by a labor contract.

-An hourly employee’s hours per week vary based on his or her weekly schedule.
+An hourly employee’s hours per week may vary based on their weekly schedule.
 Sometimes, employees have a shift schedule that changes every week, so their hours might vary week to week.
 These employees must be paid, at the least, minimum wage.
-This wage varies from state to state.

 Employers must pay their hourly employees either the state or federal minimum wage, whichever is higher.

-Pay for Salaried Employees
+Pay for Salary Employees

 Salaried employees have a set minimum annual level of compensation.
-That annual amount is divided by the number of pay periods to arrive at their weekly, bi-weekly or monthly paycheck.
+That annual amount is divided by the number of pay periods to arrive at their weekly, bi-weekly, or monthly paycheck.

 For this reason, employers do not generally keep track of the number of hours worked by salaried employees or compensate them for extra hours worked.

 Some employers do offer overtime pay for their salaried employees.
 Or, instead of overtime pay, employers might offer their salaried employees compensatory time off or some other form of benefits instead of overtime pay.

-Some states have enacted overtime rules that have expanded overtime eligibility, so check with your state Department of Labor for eligibility in your location.
+Some states have enacted overtime rules that have expanded overtime eligibility, so check with your State Department of Labor for eligibility in your location.

 If you do work in a state with overtime pay regulations, overtime is paid according to the standard that will provide the higher amount of pay.

-Calculate Your Paycheck
+How to Calculate Your Paycheck